 Dates, tuition, and deadlines

 Mode of instruction: Online (2 weeks) Academic dates: Monday 16 January - Friday 27 January 2023 Academic fees: €800 read more about what is included.
 Credits: 4 European Credits.
 Read more about credits and credit transfer.
-Winter course admission deadline: Monday December 12 is the final date to apply.
+Winter course admission deadline: Monday 12 December is the final day to apply.
 Admissions for this course are processed on a rolling basis.

 Who is this programme for?